-- 1. In June 2013, customary landowner and employee Titus Money was handcuffed and assaulted after protesting that his wages - 2.
+- 1. In June 2013, customary landowner and employee Titus Money was handcuffed and assaulted after protesting that his wages were late.188 - 2.
 State security forces pointed guns at and threatened to

-- shoot Immanuel Monei, an indigenous landowner, when he complained that PT Nabire Baru was not honouring a memorandum of understanding promising to employ local people in construction work.189 - 3.
-State security forces smashed up local resident Yunus Money's house, causing his family to flee to the forest in fear, possibly as a response to his involvement in previous community protests against the aggressive approach of state security forces.
-190
+State security forces smashed up local resident Yunus Money's house, causing his family to flee to the forest in fear, possibly as a response to his involvement in previous community protests against the aggressive approach of state security forces.190